Aeva/m.grl/docs/source/api_reference/m.graph.rst

 -  **scale\_x**, **scale\_y**, **scale\_z** Used to generate the node's
    local matrix.

 -  **alpha** A numerical value between 0.0 and 1.0.
-Indicates alpha belnding value to be used by the GLSL shader.
-In the future, setting this to 1.0 will put it in the state-sorting draw path, and setting it less than 1.0 will put it in the z-sorting draw path.
-State sorting is more efficient, but z-sorting is needed to do alpha blending effects.
+If sort\_mode is set
+   to "alpha", then this indicates alpha belnding value to be used by the GLSL shader, as accessible by the "alpha" uniform variable.
+   Defaults to 1.0.

 -  **visible** Defaults to true.
 May be set to false to prevent the node and its children from being drawn.